|

 EXCEPTIONAL SITUATIONS

-If program-error is signaled. is already defined as a global variable, an error of type
+If is already defined as a global variable, an error of type program-error is signaled.

 NOTES